simpeter/apd/docs/lab1.md

 Start the experiment with just a single server and measure latency over load.

-How does the measured knee-point of the curve compare to the one measured in assignment 1?
-Calculate the ratio of the knee-point throughputs between the two cases and compare it to the ratio of machines used.
+How does the measured max point of the curve compare to the one measured in assignment 1?
+Calculate the ratio of the max point throughputs between the two cases and compare it to the ratio of machines used.
 Is the comparison favorable?
 Stipulate what might impact whether the comparison is favorable or not.